 Liftgates remove lifting strain, reducing injury risk by 60% according to insurance data.
 However, they add $75-150 to rental costs, reduce cargo capacity, and extend loading time by 20-30% due to operation cycles.
 Choose liftgates for moves involving multiple heavy appliances or when professional help isn't available.

-Comparing Moving Truck Sizes: Find Your Perfect Fit
+Sizes of Moving Trucks: Find Your Perfect Fit

 Direct comparisons between truck sizes reveal important decision factors beyond simple cubic footage.
 Understanding how each size handles real-world scenarios helps you balance capacity needs with driving comfort and cost considerations.